 The preparation of financial statements under IFRS requires estimates to be used and assumptions to be made that affect the amounts shown in these financial statements.
-Given the ongoing health crisis, Cofiroute has conducted an in-depth review of these assumptions
+In a context of rising interest rates and high inflation, Cofiroute carried out an in-depth review of these assumptions and estimates.